-We have also sought to strike a balance between the work that we are doing to improve outcomes for the babies born premature or sick and being cared for today; and the work to improve outcomes for babies in the future.
-We believe this is the right approach both to deliver tangible benefits and improvements to babies in neonatal care now, and to the quality of neonatal care over the longer-term.
+This has been the third and final year of our 2019-2022 strategy.
+Our strategic objectives are explicitly framed in relation to outcomes for babies, and we have continued to strike a balance between the work that we are doing to improve outcomes for the babies born premature or sick and being cared for today; and the work to improve outcomes for babies in the future.
+We believe this is the right approach both to deliver tangible benefits and improvements to babies in neonatal care now, and to improve the quality of neonatal care over the longer-term.